 As for the fear that the interest accrual will outpace the home’s value, borrowers can find peace of mind in understanding that Home Equity Conversion Mortgages are non-recourse loans guaranteed by the federal government.
 This means that when the loan comes due, should the loan balance exceed the home’s value, the borrower or their heirs will not owe the lender more than the current value of the home when it is sold to repay the loan.

-If you are contemplating a reverse mortgage, you will be required to meet with a reverse mortgage counselor who can further explain how interest rates on a reverse mortgage work and clear up any additional questions you might have.
+If you are contemplating a reverse mortgage, you will be required to meet with a reverse mortgage counselor.
+This meeting is a good opportunity to discuss how interest rates on a reverse mortgage work and ask any additional questions.